rosensilva/ballerina-samples/ballerina-swagger/README.md

 #### Understand the Swagger / OpenAPI specification
 The scenario that we use throughout this guide will base on the swagger specification of a pet store web service.
-You can find the complete swagger definition in the `open-api-service/swagger.json`.This specification contain all the required details about the pet store web API that we are going to develop.
+You can find the complete swagger definition in `open-api-service/swagger.json`.This specification contain all the required details about the pet store web API that we are going to develop.
 You can use swagger view in Ballerina composer to create and edit swagger files.

 ##### swagger.json